Use Self-Scheduling to book a primary care appointment online

 Who should take antibiotics to prevent endocarditis?

-If you have certain heart conditions, you may need to take antibiotics before you have some dental or surgical procedures that could put bacteria or fungi into your blood.
-The antibiotics lower your risk of getting endocarditis.
+If you have certain heart conditions, you may need to take preventive antibiotics before you have some dental or surgical procedures that could put bacteria or fungi into your blood.
+These antibiotics lower your risk of getting endocarditis.

-Your doctor can issue you a special card to carry in your wallet if you require preventive antibiotics before certain dental or surgical procedures.
-Your condition and specific antibiotic requirements are outlined on this card.
-The card is signed by your doctor.
+Your doctor can give you a special card to carry in your wallet if you need these antibiotics before certain dental or surgical procedures.

 Diagnosis